The 3 Best Cider Bars in London (& How to Order)

 You might have heard that there exists a cider made out of pears, too.
 What many people don’t know is that a real scrumpy lover would never refer to it in any way other than “perry.”
 Perry is elaborated similarly to cider with a special variety of pears.
 It’s an excellent choice of drink if you want to mix things up!

-While in most pubs you won’t get much of a choice (because there is often only one or two types of cider accessible), we’ll guide you through the spots in London that specialize in this wonderful drink.
-Try several types and decide for yourself which one is your favorite!
+• Most pubs won’t give you much of a choice among ciders because there is often only one or two types of cider accessible.
+If you’re looking for the spots in London that specialize in this wonderful drink, check out these spots we recommend, try several types, and decide for yourself which one is your favorite!

 pears in a box